ficonsulting/filabs/_posts/2018-6-27-treebins.markdown

 		       #displays new levels of Neighborhood
 {% endhighlight %}

-You can also create a two-dimensinal `data.frame` and pass this object into the control parameter.
+You can also create a two-dimensional `data.frame` and pass this object into the control parameter.
 The first column must contain the variable name(s) that are contained in the `data.frame` specified in the data parameter.
 The second column must contain the cp values of the respective variable name(s).
 Any variable name(s) not included in your `data.frame` will use the generated cp value within the `rpart` function.
 Lastly, the column names identified in your created `data.frame` are irrelevant, only the elements are important.

 {% highlight r %}
 cp.df <- data.frame(Variables = c("Neighborhood", "MS.Zoning"), CP = c(.001, .1))